Misha-Solt/apollo/README.md

 -   Integrating a database with a GraphQL API.
 -   Learning how to use resolvers and a RESTDataSource to connect app to live data.
 -   Learning how to use query variables and arguments to query for one single track.
+-   Understanding how to use the parent and args parameters in resolver functions, use arguments in the schema, use resolver chains to resolve data
 -   ...

 ## Contributing